montalvomiguelo/shopify-livereload/README.md

 ### Theme Development with LiveReload

-Serve your theme and provide the `--notify` flag with a file path you want to update when the workers have gone idle.
+Serve your theme and provide the `--notify` flag:

 ```bash
 shopify theme dev --notify /tmp/theme.update